Andaeiii/SanctumJWT/README.md

 ## Using Laravel Sanctum for your API's.

-an alternative to Api endpoint creation, an alternative to laravel Passport... follow the guidelines and get your app up and running..
+an alternative to Api endpoint creation, an alternative to laravel Passport... follow the guidelines and get your app up and running.. but i prefer this

 ## Installation Settings.